Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Introduction

 The question of the existence of a flexible realization is simple for $d = 1$, since on the line every realization of a connected graph is $1$-rigid.
-For $d \ge 3$, all non-complete graphs have a $d$-rigid flexible injective realization by placing two non-adjacent vertices arbitrarily and all other vertices on a line.
+For $d \ge 3$, all non-complete graphs have a flexible injective $2$-dimensional realization by placing two non-adjacent vertices arbitrarily and all other vertices on a line, see for instance~\cite[Section~6]{GLS2019}.
 The $2$-dimensional case, which is non-trivial, has been settled in~\cite{GLS2019} using the following notion, see also \Cref{fig:3prism}. \begin{definition} Let $\delta : E(G) \to \{\red, \blue\}$ be an edge coloring of a graph $G$.
 A cycle in $G$ is an \emph{almost red} cycle, if all edges of the cycle are red except one that is blue, and analogously for an \emph{almost blue} cycle.
 The coloring $\delta$ is called a \emph{NAC-coloring} if it is surjective and has no almost red nor almost blue cycles.
 Let $\nac{G}$ denote the set of all NAC-colorings of~$G$. \end{definition} \begin{theorem}[\cite{GLS2019}] A connected graph $G$ has a flexible quasi-injective $2$-dimensional realization if and only if it has a NAC-coloring. \end{theorem}

-While every disconnected graph obviously has a $2$-flexible realization, it has a NAC-coloring if and only if it has at least two components which are not isolated vertices or it has a component that has a NAC-coloring.
+While every disconnected graph obviously has a $2$-dimensional flexible injective realization, it has a NAC-coloring if and only if it has at least two components which are not isolated vertices or it has a component that has a NAC-coloring.
+Therefore, the question whether a graph has a quasi-injective flexible realization can be reduced to the problem